Hip pain

 You might find pain relief with home treatments such as:

 You can also use devices such as canes and crutches.
-These may help to relieve pain and improve mobility.
+These may help to relieve pain and improve how you can get around.

-Your doctor may suggest you see an orthopaedic surgeon (bone doctor) if surgery or other specialist treatment is needed.
+Your doctor may suggest you see an orthopaedic surgeon (bone doctor).
+This is because you might need surgery or other specialist treatment.

 Can hip pain be prevented?

-However, it’s important to talk to a doctor or physiotherapist first.
-They can tailor a program to suit you and your hip pain.
+However, it's important to talk to a doctor or physiotherapist first.
+They can design an exercise program to suit you and your hip pain.

 What are the complications of hip pain?

 Different causes of hip pain come with different symptoms.
-Hip pain, if untreated, can also cause:
+Hip pain that is not treated can lead to:

 Resources and support